isomerpages/nlb-biblioasia/_apr-2010/Chinese Dialect Groups and Their Occupations in 19th and Early 20th Century Singapore.md

 [^1]: Pee: a crude slang implying a lady’s genitals.

-[^2]: Cheng Lim-Keak, [_Social Change and the Chinese in Singapore: A Socio-Economic Geography With Special Reference To Bang Structure_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082374) (Singapore: Singapore University Press, 1985).
-(Call no. RSING 369.25957 CHE) claimed that between the years 1891 and 1947, Cantonese were the second largest group after Hokkiens, and were only overtaken by Teochews in numbers after 1947.
+[^2]: Cheng Lim-Keak ([_Social Change and the Chinese in Singapore: A Socio-Economic Geography With Special Reference To Bang Structure_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082374) (Singapore: Singapore University Press, 1985).
+(Call no. RSING 369.25957 CHE)) claimed that between the years 1891 and 1947, the Cantonese were the second-largest group after the Hokkiens, and were only overtaken by the Teochews in numbers after 1947.